tangrams/tangram-docs/pages/draw.md

 ```

 ####`outline`
 Optional element.
 Defines the start of an outline style block.
-See [[draw#outline-parameters]].
+See [draw#outline-parameters](draw.md#outline-parameters).

 Can take the `draw` style parameters `color` and `width`, as defined above.

 ####`font`
 Optional element.
 Defines the start of a font style block.
-See [[draw#font-parameters]].
+See [draw#font-parameters](draw.md#font-parameters).

 Enables labels.